 Parents of school-age children may feel restricted by school holiday timetables.
 But there are still ways to get a good deal (and avoid pesky school fines): timing your trip towards the end of the school holidays rather than the beginning will be cheaper than at any other time of summer.

 Another option?
 Try booking in your big family holiday for the October half-term break instead of the summer months - you can save 25-40% over peak summer prices.

 2. Forget about hotels

 For those not averse to the nomadic lifestyle, (aka students or lone travellers on a budget!)
-Couchsurfing, which lets you connect with locals and is free (although you may want to give your host a nice 'thank you' gift), may be just the ticket to help you afford to get to the far-flung destinations you've always dreamed of but never thought you'd get to see.
+Couchsurfing lets you connect with locals and is free (although you may want to give your host a nice 'thank you' gift).
+It might just be the ticket to help you afford to get to the far-flung destinations you've always dreamed of but never thought you'd get to see.